staadecker/pdf-color-remover/README.md

 Pre-requisites: Python 3.

-1. Clone the repository to your computer.
+1. In terminal clone the repository to your computer.

     `git clone https://github.com/staadecker/pdf-colour-remover.git`